God of War

 The first monsters in the city had been walking corpses and skeletons.
 As the weeks and months had passed, however, the things that stalked the streets grew stranger, bigger, and meaner.
 They had no idea what it was, and neither of them had any intention of waiting to find out.

-Their sore feet no longer bothered them, nor did the disgusting aroma that still clung to them.
-The only thought they could conjure was the need to get away, the next step after this one, where their feet could land, and where they might find shelter.
+Their sore feet no longer bothered them, nor did the disgusting aroma that still clung to their skin and clothes from the dumpster.
+The only thought they could come up with was the need to get away, the next step after this one, where their feet could land, and where they might find shelter.

 A howl behind them, the sound of claws on cement as the monster gave chase.
 Rosa grabbed Christie’s wrist.
 She’d always been the slower one, she wasn’t going to let her fall behind.